boehmdos/GC-Staining-Octave/README.md

 # What's up next

-Speed.
+- Speed.
 This is as fast as we could go with Octave.
-We know that we can be faster in Matlab.
+We know that we can be faster in Matlab using pdist2.
 When there is time.

-A GUI.
+- A GUI.
 When there is time.

 # What we dream of